taliitacamargo/password-generator-project/README.md

 User can choose a password that is 8-128 characters long, can contain numbers, capital and lower case letters, as well as symbols.
 User can also use the button to instantly copy password generated.
-CSS was used to style the page to make it more presentable to the user.
+CSS was used to style the page to make it more presentable to the user. favicon was also added to make it a look a bit better.

 Deployed URL: https://taliitacamargo.github.io/password-generator-project/index.html  GitHub Repo URL: https://github.com/taliitacamargo/password-generator-project.git